neemoh/ATAR/README.md

 ## TaskHandler
 This is the class that subscribes to a control events topics (published by the GUI) and loads and unloads tasks.
-When you want to add a new task, you can make a copy of the TaskTemplate class giving it a name that starts with Task<something> (because all the files starting with Task will be automatically added to the CMakeLists) and include your task's header in the TaskHandler and add its allocation to the StartTask method.
+When you want to add a new task, you can make a class with a name that starts with Task<something> (because all the files starting with Task will be automatically added to the CMakeLists) and include your task's header in the TaskHandler and add its allocation to the StartTask method.
+The task class must be a child of SimTask class (Check TaskDemo1).
+* Note that you need to reload your CMakeLists project for the automatic addition of your Task file to the cmake project.
+If you don't know how to do that, just modify a line in the CMakeLists.txt file like add a space or something!

 ![example_screenshots](https://github.com/neemoh/ATAR/blob/master/resources/Screenshot_for_readme_ATAR_Arch.png)